tianocore-training/PlatformBuildLab_FW/README.md

 - **FW**
   - PlatformBuildLab
-     - Max source code for the Minnowboard Max / Turbot V.99
+     - Max source code for the Minnowboard Max / Turbot V 1.00
+	 -

 ####  From Lab_Material_FW